aiven/aiven-docs/docs/platform/concepts/service_backups.md

 ## Backup profile per service

 Depending on the service plan, each service provides different backups with different retention periods.
-Check out the hourly and daily backups with the number of days of retention provided in the table.
+See the hourly and daily backups with the number of days of retention provided in the table.

 <table>